caseybreen/gompertztrunc/cran-comments.md

 The second point about references was a suggestion and did not require changes.

 ### test environments
+- R-hub windows-x86_64-devel (r-devel)
+- R-hub ubuntu-gcc-release (r-release)
+- R-hub fedora-clang-devel (r-devel)

 ### R CMD Check results
+> On windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
+NOTE

+  Maintainer: 'Maria Osborne <mariaosborne@berkeley.edu>' New submission

+> On fedora-clang-devel (r-devel) checking HTML version of manual ...
+NOTE

+  Skipping checking HTML validation: no command 'tidy' found

+### Notes
+* The note about HTML validation only occurs on fedora-clang-devel and does not seem significant.
+The HTML version of the manual is validated when checked on the local R server.